 We've turned left onto the fortified ridge.
 The trapezoidal taper of the gate can be explained as a strengthening device, but the nipples on the occasional rocks are more of a challenge.
 What would Sigmund make of them?

 Did I mention that the Spanish took over before Ollantaytambo was finished?
 Here's a gateway to nothing.
 Odd that it should have been built before the space behind it was tackled.

 We're approaching what's called the Sun Temple, though nobody knows what it would have looked like if the Inca had stayed long enough to finish it.
 There's not even a gnomon, the prerequisite Sun Temple protuberance that measured the progress of the sun.
 Of megalithic blocks, on the other hand, there are several.
-They're bigger than those of the Egyptian pyramids, and the lucky Egyptians didn't have to drag blocks up steep hills.
+They're bigger than those of the Egyptian pyramids, and the Egyptians didn't have to drag blocks up steep hills.

 These blocks are unusual on several counts, not least the now-eroded carving on the faces.

 The tenon at the upper right suggests that the blocks are locked together, though it's had to verify this.
 Why the blocks have similar bulges on the front is anybody's guess.

 You'll have a hard time finding another array of such massive blocks.

 Instead of deeply bevelled edges, here (and only here) the Inca separated the blocks with stone shims.
 Why the T-shape on the top shim?
 Sure, it prevents slipping, but was slipping a problem?
 I call it esthetic redundancy.